Printer buying guide

-Home printers cost between $100 (or even less) for something really basic, to upwards of $1000 for some of the fancier multifunction models.
-And that's before you even get to the cost of ink or toner cartridges, to factor in the price-per-page costs – what looks good on paper may not stack up.
+Home printers cost from $100 (or even less) for something really basic, to more than $1000 for some of the fancier multifunction models.
+However, it's important to factor in the cost of ink or toner cartridges as what initially looks good on paper may not stack up over a couple of years' use.